 Looking for Eagle Farm race tips and best bets?
-Our QLD form expert previews Eagle Farm racing and gives his top selections.
+Our QLD form expert previews racing from Eagle Farm Racecourse and gives his top selections.

 Here are our Eagle Farm tips for today.

 Race 3 - 1:47PM BRC SPRING CARNIVAL ON SALE NOW BENCHMARK 65 Handicap (2231 METRES)

 The Matt Dunn-trained TAAFFEITE (best odds $5.50 with Sportsbet) makes her Eagle Farm debut today and in winning form, looks in the hunt here at the weights.
 Last start, the Tavistock mare came off a four-week let-up to easily account for a Class 1 / Maiden field over 2100m at Lismore.
 She ran her last 600m, 1.3 lengths quicker than benchmark, the best in this line-up.
 She steps up in grade here and draws wide but has the early pace to cross and settle in the first half of the field.
 Kyle Wilson-Taylor is legged aboard for the first time and after his (3kg) claim, the mare carries 4kgs less than last start, bringing her right into contention here.

 Race 6 - 3:34PM IBIS BRISBANE AIRPORT HOTEL Class 1 Handicap (1800 METRES)